janhoon/cadac/memory-bank/systemPatterns.md

    d.
 Add model to catalog
 3. Build dependency graph from model relationships

-### Dependency Tracking Flow (Planned)
+### Dependency Tracking Flow (Implemented)
 1. For each model in the catalog:
    a.
-Identify source tables referenced in the model
+Identify source tables referenced in the model ✅
    b.
-Match source tables to other models in the catalog
+Match source tables to other models in the catalog ✅
    c.
-Create directed edges in the dependency graph
+Create directed edges in the dependency graph ✅
-2. Validate the graph for cycles or missing dependencies
+2. Validate the graph for cycles or missing dependencies ✅
+3. Determine execution order based on dependencies ✅
+4. Provide impact analysis and lineage tracking ✅

+### SQL Execution Flow (In Progress)
+1. Parse command-line arguments for model execution ✅
+2. Load model catalog and build dependency graph ✅
-3. Determine execution order based on dependencies
+3. Determine execution order based on dependencies ✅
+4. Connect to target database using appropriate adapter 🔄
+5. Execute models in dependency order 🔲
+6. Track execution results and handle errors 🔲
+7. Report execution status and results 🔲

 ### User Interaction Flow (Planned)
-1. Process command-line arguments
+1. Process command-line arguments ✅
-2. Initialize the terminal UI
+2. Initialize the terminal UI 🔲
-3. Render the model catalog and dependency graph
+3. Render the model catalog and dependency graph 🔲
-4. Handle user input events for navigation and selection
+4. Handle user input events for navigation and selection 🔲
-5. Execute selected models based on dependencies
+5. Execute selected models based on dependencies 🔲
-6. Update the display with execution results
+6. Update the display with execution results 🔲